 According to the CDC, over 145,000 people died in the US in 2015 from unintentional injuries.

-The attorneys at Hyland + Padilla are here to help you maximize your potential recovery*
+The attorneys at Hyland + Padilla, PLLC are here to help you maximize your potential recovery*

+Financial loss is the main measure of damages for wrongful death claims.
 Pecuniary, or financial, injuries provide the main measure of damages for wrongful death claims.
 If the liable party’s actions were wanton and willful, the court may also award punitive damages.
 The knowledgeable wrongful death lawyers at Hyland + Padilla, PLLC can gather evidence to build your case and present it in court.

 You may also pursue compensation for the loss of the society, companionship, guidance, comfort, advice, and kindly offers of the decedent.
 In the state of North Carolina, the statute of limitations for wrongful death claims is two years from the date of death.
 Our diligent personal injury attorneys in Durham & Raleigh can help you file a claim and represent you in court to seek the compensation you and your family deserve.